JazzMaster/LazGFX/README.md

 I took a look at some X11 code and decided that we are approaching the matter wrong.<br>
 CodeWarrior would like us to use QuickDraw(thats ok).<br>
-DirectDraw or D2D (DirectX) is faster than Windows GDI.
+DirectDraw or D2D (DirectX) is faster than the (previously assumed) Windows GDI.

 ### The teardown

 This "UNIT" should compose of two major elements:

-        2dBGI
-        3dOpenGL

-Can you combine the two into one API?
-YES. <br>
-Can you extend this and add assIMP, etc etc....YES!!!! <br>

-Lets get everything in working order first.<br>
+        2d- BGI
+        3d- OpenGL

+OpenGL is EXTREMELY ADVANCED 2D/3D engine- that leave most of the work, math, (and how-to) UP TO YOU.<br>
+IT DOES NOT ASSUME ANYTHING.

 If you need to mix 2D and 3D ops (at the same time) use OpenGL.<br>
 I will tell you why: